spack/spack-tutorial/tutorial_configuration.rst

 Configuring Package Preferences
 -------------------------------

-Package preferences in Spack are managed through the ``packages.yaml`` configuration file.
+Package preferences in Spack are managed through the ``packages`` configuration section.
 First, we will look at the default ``packages.yaml`` file.

 .. code-block:: console